jayekamau-1991/class-7.5-homework/week_8/README.md

 6. Firewall → check Allow HTTP traffic
 7. Click Create and wait for it to finish

-⚠️ If your template and MIG are not in the same region the template will not appear in the dropdown.
+Note: If your template and MIG are not in the same region the template will not appear in the dropdown.
 Been there.

 ### Step 2 — Create Managed Instance Group
 1. Compute Engine → Instance Groups → Create Instance Group